grumpy-systems/website/content/posts/2022/naming-things-in-a-homelab.md

 There's an old joke in Programming that 90% of your time is spent naming things, and I think this extends into Homelabs and any other computer environment.

-Names are give your systems identifiable places, can describe where they are and what they do, and are the easiest way to identify something, so giving some thought into a naming system is worth it.
+Names are there give your systems identifiable places, can describe where they are and what they do, and are the easiest way to identify something, so giving some thought into a naming system is worth it.

 ## Styles of Naming